igorpal/openosvita.org.test/README.md

 openosvita.org.test
 ===================
-this is line 3 of readme
+this hithub resourse is open to support of developing courseware for Gov managers
-line 4
-line 5